 - Flash: Also known as burrs – this refers to a protrusion that extends outwards.
 Usually occurs due to a problem with the mold design, but can also occur because of lower clamping force or damage to the mold.

 - Drag Marks: When the plastic part is ejected from the mold, it gets scratched due to an issue with the ejector system or when the system is not aligned properly.
+Read more on fixing ejector marks in your injection mold.

 - Warping: Sometimes, the plastic part can be distorted in appearance.
 This happens when the cooling system of the mold is not working properly, causing the plastics to cool unevenly.
+Typically, hot-runner systems offer more consistent quality at higher volumes.
+Learn more about the differences between hot runner and cold runner injection mold systems.

 Defects From Improper Processing